 What are the terms of a Federal Direct Subsidized/Unsubsidized Loan?

-Federal Stafford Loans have a fixed interest rate of 5.41 percent and are deferred while enrolled at least half-time.
+Federal Direct Loans have a fixed interest rate of 5.41 percent and are deferred while enrolled at least half-time.
 See more information on loan terms at left.

 Subsidized means that the federal government pays the interest while the student is enrolled half-time.
 Interest accrues on Unsubsidized Loans while the student is in school and can be paid or added to the principal.
 To find information on paying your interest while in school, contact your loan servicer.